Trastámaran Castile: Peter I and the Rise of Trastámara

 Upon the death of the Castilian King Alfonso XI in 1350, his eldest son, Peter, took control of the Castilian throne as Peter I of Castile.
 Peter was born to Alfonso and his wife, Maria of Portugal, but Alfonso lived out a long and public affair with Eleanor de Guzmán.
 Alfonso's illegitimate children that Eleanor had given birth to, known collectively as the Trastámaras, immediately became rivals of the newly crowned Peter.
 Because of a personal history including political murders, his enemies quickly tagged Peter with his nickname Peter the Cruel.
 Also increasing the hostilities between Peter and his half brothers was the act of Peter's mother taking the opportunity of his power to have Eleanor of Guzman arrested and executed.

 Peter first resisted an attempt at his crown by defeating a coalition led by Henry of Trastámara (for whom Peter's half siblings derived their surname) in 1356.
 Peter again defeated his rivals at Nájera in 1360 and had his half brothers Juan and Pedro executed.
 Having been protected by Aragon, Henry was forced to flee to France when the Castilian crown signed a peace treaty with Aragon in 1360.

 Henry supervising the beheading of his rival Peter, from the Grandes Chroniques de France.

 Gaining support throughout Castile because of his relation to Alfonso XI and Peter's continuous military escapades, Henry built an alliance with Aragon and France, including mercenaries led by French constable Bertram Du Guesclin for another attempt at the Castilian crown in 1365.
 Peter gained the support of Edward, the Black Prince, heir to the English throne and son of Edward III of England, to help defend his crown with the promise of territorial gains.
-On 13 April 1367, Peter and Edward's forces strongly defeated the armies of Francs, Aragonese, and Castilians led by Henry and captured Bertram Du Guesclin.
+On 3 April 1367, in the Battle of Nájera, Peter and Edward's forces defeated the armies of Francs, Aragonese, and Castilians led by Henry and captured Bertram Du Guesclin.
 As Edward fell ill and Peter failed to fulfill his land promises to England, the English withdrew their battlefield support of the Castilian Crown.
 In March 1369, with the continued support of France and Aragon, and growing support in important cities in parts of Castile, Henry's forces again invaded the Castilian Crown's realm and defeated Peter's army.
 Henry of Trastámara, himself, was responsible for the death of his brother, Peter I of Castile.